P – (1) The symbol for power. (2) The symbol for pressure.

-porous absorber – a material with an open structure that allows sound to enter where it is converted to thermal energy at the surface of pores.
+porous absorber – an absorber made of a material with an open structure that allows sound to enter and be converted to thermal energy at the surface of pores.
 Examples include foams, mineral fibers, fabrics, and carpets.
 Porous absorbers act on sound particle velocity, while membrane absorbers act on sound pressure.
 At a hard reflective surface, particle velocity drops to zero, but sound pressure reaches its maximum.
 For this reason porous absorbers are less effective at surface boundaries.
 Porous absorbers are effective on mid to high frequencies.
 Also called a resistive absorber because it causes the air molecules to resist motion or velocity absorber because it reduces the sound velocity.
-See also resonant absorbers.
+See also resonant absorber and acoustic treatment.